mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 The following features are still in development and will be available in future releases.
 :::

-### Kubernetes configuration review

-Before deploying the configurations to the cluster, users will be able to **review** which workload changes are going to be deployed by opening the review modal.
-This operation gives the developer a clear view of what is going to be released on the runtime environment, and it is especially important if the user is deploying on a production environment.

-### Kubernetes configuration export

-Users will be able to **export Kubernetes configurations** with a simple click of a button.

 ### Improvements to Project Settings

 As of today, some **Project customizations** can be performed only through the backoffice: